Grass and vegetation

 Vegetation on (or from) private land

 We don't look after trees, hedges and shrubs on private land, including land that is next to roads and pavements.
 Most trees and hedges by roads are on land owned by private landowners, district councils, city council, parish councils, housing associations and homeowners.
 It is the landowner's responsibility to look after these areas.
-They have a duty of care to take reasonable steps to prevent or reduce as far as possible, the risk of injury or damage that could be caused to anyone else.
+They have a duty of care to take reasonable steps to prevent or reduce as far as possible, the risk of injury or damage that could be caused to anyone else - Highways Act 1980

 Examples are:

-- overhanging branches reducing the width or blocking the view of the road
+• overhanging vegetation reducing the width or blocking the view of the road - vegetation should be kept back to the property boundary.

-- a damaged or diseased tree that is in danger of falling onto the road or pavement
+• a damaged or diseased tree that is in danger of falling onto the road or pavement - these should be treated or removed, where possible.

 Special Roadside Verges